anabeth-athena/anabeth-athena/README.md

 - 👋 Hi, I’m @anabeth-athena
-- 👀 I’m interested in learning nothing
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me pls don't reach me lol
+- 📫 How to reach me phone no

 <!---
 anabeth-athena/anabeth-athena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.